Mintbase/Grants-Program/docs/T&Cs.md

 The purpose of the milestone review process is to examine whether the  Milestones and/or Software meets the requirements agreed in the Specifications.
 The milestone review process shall take place following the submission of each milestone as specified in the time schedule.

-The test criteria that must be met in order for the Milestones and/or Software to be considered as acceptable by Web 3.0 are determined in the Specifications.
+The test criteria that must be met in order for the Milestones and/or Software to be considered as acceptable by Mintbase are determined in the Specifications.

 The milestone review process shall be deemed to have been successfully completed if no significant defects are found in any of the Milestones and/or Development Work.
-Insignificant defects shall not prevent acceptance by Web 3.0.
+Insignificant defects shall not prevent acceptance by Mintbase.

 b)  Acceptance Procedure

-If any of the Milestones and/or the Software does not meet the test, review or inspection criteria, Web 3.0 shall grant You a period of 14 days to rectify the defects and any deviations from the Specifications found and objected to during the milestone review process.
-Rectification shall be free of charge for Web 3.0.
+If any of the Milestones and/or the Software does not meet the test, review or inspection criteria, Mintbase shall grant You a period of 14 days to rectify the defects and any deviations from the Specifications found and objected to during the milestone review process.
+Rectification shall be free of charge for Mintbase.

-If You are unable to remedy the defects within this additional period, You shall be considered to be in default, without any additional notice by Web 3.0.
+If You are unable to remedy the defects within this additional period, You shall be considered to be in default, without any additional notice by Mintbase.

-In the event of default, Web 3.0 may either, at its discretion:
+In the event of default, Mintbase may either, at its discretion:

 - insist on the rectification of the milestones and/or the Software;
 - delegate the completion of the Software to a third party at your expenses;